 When you attempt to connect to a free VPN, there’s a chance you’ll be forced to cool your heels in a virtual waiting room before connecting.
 Once you’re finally given the green flag, you’ll likely find that you’re either automatically connected to a server of the provider’s choosing, or that you only have a limited number of servers to choose from.

 Now that you’re connected, you might see your connection speeds drop precipitously.
 Free VPN providers usually save most of their bandwidth for paying customers and have been known to throttle free users’ connection speeds.
 Plus, most free VPNs will impose daily or monthly data caps on free usage.

 As for the quality of protection, well, the “Private” part of “Virtual Private Network” doesn’t really stack up with a freebie VPN.
 Even “free” VPNs are in business to make money.
 So, free VPNs have been known to track their users’ online travels, then sell that info to advertisers and other interested parties.

 Other no-cost VPNs have been caught injecting tracking cookies and ads into their users’ browsing sessions.
 So much for privacy!

-When you’re connecting to a public WiFi network, security, convenience and performance are super important.
+When you’re connecting to a public wi-fi network, security, convenience, and performance is super important.
 Cough up a few bucks a month for a quality VPN service, why don’tcha?

 What Advantages Does a VPN Provide?